nodepy/nodepy/docs/source/nodepy-pm/package-manifest.md

 ### `private`

 *Optional*.
-Prevent publication of the package with `ppym publish`.
-This is used for packages that want to take advantage of the PPYM dependency management but are not actuall supposed to be placed into the public registry.
+Prevent publication of the package with `nodepy-pm publish`.
+This is used for packages that want to take advantage of the nodepy-pm dependency management but are not actuall supposed to be placed into the public registry.
 An example of this would be a package that generates the documentation of another project.